anton-kotenko/crdt/README.md

 To implement CRDT counter it's required to provide a way to communicate between all nodes in cluster.
 This requires "full-mesh" connectivity.
 Possible implementations

-1. Message bus (Rabbitmq, Kafka).
+#### Message bus (Rabbitmq, Kafka).
+Use some already implemented message broker.

 Pro's:
-    single point to connect.
+* single point to connect.
 Easy to change cluster size: node doesn't need to know ip addreses of other nodes.
 Only broker IP is required.
+* small efforts to implement

 Cons's:
-    need to install and maintan one more service. single point of failure and may be bottlneck in really high loaded installations (possible to elimite: most of event brokers may be clusterized)
+* need to install and maintan one more service.
+* single point of failure and may be bottlneck in really high loaded installations (possible to elimite: most of event brokers may be clusterized)

-2. Full mesh
+#### Full mesh
+Implement own full-mesh communication software.
+Depending on implementation this may use anyhing begining from simple messages over TCP to some standard protocol like GRPC or something else.

+Pro's:
+* With proper implementation may be fast and outperform all other solutions
+* Depending on implementation may nor require any external services as dependencies

 Cons's:
-    Every node need to know about all other nodes.
-Though possible to implement though some kind of service discovery (etcd/consul/zookeeper or implemented inside of application).
+* Every node need to know about all other nodes.
+Though possible to implement through some kind of service discovery (etcd/consul/zookeeper or implemented inside of application), but significant efforts is required.

-3. Multicast's
+#### Multicast's
+Use [Multicast](https://en.wikipedia.org/wiki/Multicast) traffic to broadcast messages to all nodes. (example: OSPF routing protocol)

 Pro's:
-    Single point to connect.
+    * Single point to connect.
 Easy to change cluster size: node does not need to know ip addresses of other nodes.
 Only multicast group ip address is required.

 Cons's:
-    Networking issues: may require efforts on networking level: installation should provide multicast delivery  to all nodes (IGMP handling should be enabled everywhere, problems with NAT's VPN's)
+    * Networking issues: may require efforts on networking level: installation should provide multicast traffic delivery to all nodes (IGMP handling should be enabled everywhere, problems with NAT's VPN's)
-    UDP only: we are not able to use TCP's order and delivery guarantess for multicast.
+    * UDP only: we are not able to use TCP's order and delivery guarantess for multicast.
-    Docker does not support mulicasts: problems with orchestrations systems like Kubernetes or simply running several instances in docker locally for debugging purposes
+    * Docker does not support mulicasts: problems with orchestrations systems like Kubernetes or simply running several instances in docker locally for debugging purposes
-    Not possible to run several instances of process locally for debugging purposes (all of them listens on same mulicast ip address and on same port, that is forbidden)
+    * Not possible to run several instances of process locally for debugging purposes (all of them listens on same mulicast ip address and on same port, that is forbidden)

+#### Decision
-Decision: According to design goals (simplicity, but CRDT counter implemented), decision is to use some message broker.
+According to design goals (simplicity, but CRDT counter implemented), decision is to use some message broker.
 In current case Rabbitmq is used, just because I have experience with it.
 This gives possibility to avoid building own communication layer, but fulfills all requirements.
 In real super-high load installation it may be bottleneck and should be replaced with something other.